IAH NSW Meeting 9 April 2019: Brendan Dimech and Dr Andrew Frost (Bureau of Meteorology)

 Future Advances in Groundwater Modelling — FEFLOW 6.2 Sneak Preview

 June 13 2013, 5:30 pm Melbourne Hotel, corner of Hay and Milligan Streets Join IAH and DHI for socializing and a technical talk.
-Fabien Cornaton will introduce the beta-version of FEFLOW 6.2, giving an overview of the many new features to be implemented in the next release of FEFLOW and providing a roadmap for future […]
+Fabien Cornaton will introduce the beta-version of […]

 Read More… from Future Advances in Groundwater Modelling — FEFLOW 6.2 Sneak Preview